Help us raise money to take action against youth violence

 Learn more

-Moderated session and mental health discussion with a licensed therapist Maureen Misuraca.
+Moderated session and mental health discussion with a licensed therapist specializing in family and youth, Maureen Misuraca.

 “Your present circumstances don’t determine where you can go; they merely determine where you start.”